AlephAlpha/spaceships/README.md

             Symmetry. [default: C1]

     -f, --view-freq <view-freq>
-            Print the search process every this number of steps. [default: 5_000_000]
+            Print the world every this number of steps. [default: 5000000]
 ```